MAV-Lab23/paparazzi/README.md

 Our code uses opencv_bebop and hence requires running in Ubuntu 20.04 (not 22.04!).

+All files and modules relating to the obstacle detection and avoidance algorithm can be found by searching for "group_10" in this repository.

 Contact [@martinstarkov](https://github.com/martinstarkov/) by emailing *M.Starkov@student.tudelft.nl* if you have trouble getting the submodules to work.

 # MAIN README